NK-Mikey/Sentiment-Analysis/README.md

 ## 🙌 Acknowledgements

-- Kaggle datasets are used for model training and testing.
+- Kaggle dataset is used for this project analysis.

 ---